Do you have any interesting ideas to add a feature to the VLC media player, the most popular media player used by millions of users around the world??

-- The stipend is huge which is $3000 for Indian students(amount varies according to country).
+- The stipend is huge which is 1500 USD for Medium Size Projects, and 3000 USD for Large Size Projects, for Indian students(the amount varies according to country).

-- Particpating in GSoC open a lot of job opportunities for you.
+- Participating in GSoC opens a lot of job opportunities for you.
 The members of your community can refer you somewhere or you can also get the internship opportunity.
-You can also get the referral for the application in Google for an internship or full-time job position opportunity.
+You can also get a referral for the application in Google for an internship or full-time job position opportunity.
 A lot of people have been contacted by Google and offered internships/jobs.

-- Definitely tag of Google or GSoC gives you international credibility and helps everywhere from attending the conferences to boosting up your resume.
+- Definitely, the tag of Google or GSoC gives you international credibility and helps everywhere from attending conferences to boosting your resume.